Fall 2020 ADS Office Operations

 Be sure to visit the Testing Services Center webpage for the new Fall 2020 testing policies and procedures due to Covid-19.

 With more course work being online, having a plan and adjusting your study strategies can help.
 Learn more about Adjusting Your Study Habits During Covid (PDF)

 ADS staff, students and faculty are responsible for engaging in an interactive process as needed to determine and facilitate reasonable accommodations.

-For more information, please contact the Towson University WRP coordinator, Stephen Willems, at swillems AT_TOWSON.
+For more information, please contact the TU WRP coordinator, Stephen Willems, at swillems AT_TOWSON.

-Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and Towson University policies and procedures prohibit discrimination on the basis of disability.
+Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and TU policies and procedures prohibit discrimination on the basis of disability.

-If the complaint is not resolved by Accessibility & Disability Services, or if the complaint includes the Director of ADS, the student may contact the ADA, Civil Rights, and Title IX Compliance Specialist and ADA coordinator in Inclusion & Institutional Equity at 410-704-0203 or levens AT_TOWSON.
+If the complaint is not resolved by Accessibility & Disability Services, or if the complaint includes the Director of ADS, the student may contact the ADA, Civil Rights, and Title IX Compliance Specialist and ADA coordinator, Lauren Evens, in the Office of Inclusion and Institutional Equity at 410-704-0203 or levens AT_TOWSON.